carbon-design-system/carbon/docs/publishing.md

 > Steps for publishing the monorepo

 1. Make sure your local branch is up-to-date by running `git pull upstream master`
+2. Run `yarn sync` to make sure all packages are synced
-2. Make sure your git status is clean (will also be checked in our publish task)
+3. Make sure your git status is clean (will also be checked in our publish task), if not commit and push changes, then go to Step 1
-3. Make sure dependencies are up-to-date by doing `yarn clean &&`yarn install`
+4. Make sure dependencies are up-to-date by doing `yarn clean` && `yarn install`
-4. Run `yarn build` to build all package assets
+5. Run `yarn build` to build all package assets
-5. Run `./tasks/publish.sh` with the appropriate flags (see release steps below)
+6. Run `./tasks/publish.sh` with the appropriate flags (see release steps below)

 ## Pre-release